gabbian1/MacGyver/README.md

 # MacGyver
-A collection of useful tools in ABAP
+A dashboard for ABAP useful projects